 Another great place to eat cheap food is Chinatown.
 The dim sum here is great, most everything is in Chinese, the hawker food is also good, and there are a few cool temples here too.
-A wonderful place to not only eat, but to also wander around.
+This is a wonderful place to not only eat, but to also wander around.
 You’ll be able to cut down a lot of your food budget by sticking to the hawker stalls here and in Little India.

 Walk Around the Gardens

-The Botanic Gardens are free, and are a nice place to walk around – especially in the mornings and evenings, when Singapore’s tropical weather cools down a little.
+The Botanic Gardens are free and are a nice place to walk around—especially in the mornings and evenings, when Singapore’s tropical weather cools down a little.
 Early in the morning, locals practice t’ai chi on the lawn, and there are often free concerts on weekends.

 Combine the Singapore Zoo and Night Safari

 Singapore may not be the cheapest city in the world, but there are still some ways to make it less of a burden on your wallet.
-By eating cheap, walking, and taking advantage of discounts, you could easily do Singapore without busting your wallet!
+By eating cheap, walking, and taking advantage of discounts, you can easily do Singapore without busting your wallet!

 For more information on Singapore, including costs, activities, and more ways to save money, visit my complete guide to Singapore travel.